blueOkiris/clonger/README.md

 Using [Cargo](https://www.rust-lang.org/tools/install), run `cargo build --release`

+__Run Dependencies:__

+ - gtk4

 __Plugins:__

 The application will look for `.so` plugin libraries in the folder `./target/release/` which is local to the application directory.

+The default IPA keyboard, documentation, dictionary, and example plugins are built alongside the clonger application, so you don't need to worry about them.

 ## Architecture